ReneJSchwartz/ReneJSchwartz/README.md

 Please check [Phaser Roguelike](https://github.com/ReneJSchwartz/phaser-roguelike) for a public code sample using TS, while the UE GAS code might interest the UE folk.
 My main strength lies in Unity and general programming and problem solving ability.

-The gap in my contribution chart is due to working as a full time programmer.
+The gap in my contribution chart in 2024 is due to working as a full time programmer.